 RWGPS TRAINING

-Will gather in the Abram Pavilion parking lot off the AutoZone lot east of McDonald's.
+Meet in the parking lot east of the Oberlin McDonald's.

 Click below for route map/cues: